 - Pour 1 Tbsp. extra-virgin olive oil into center of pan.

-- Pour any oil left in bowl over and turn dough to coat it in oil.
+- Pour any oil left from the bowl over and turn dough to coat it in oil.

-- Let rise, uncovered, in a dry, warm spot (like near a radiator or on top of the fridge or a preheating oven) until doubled in size, at least 1½ hours and up to 4 hours.
+- Let rise a second time, uncovered in the baking sheet, in a dry, warm spot (like near a radiator or on top of the fridge or a preheating oven) until doubled in size, at least 1½ hours and up to 4 hours.

 - Place a rack in middle of oven; preheat to 450°.

 - To see if the dough is ready, poke it with your finger.
 It should spring back slowly, leaving a small visible indentation.